Team4256/4256-18-Faraday/README.md

 QUESTIONS AND COMMENTS ARE WELCOME!

-Special thanks to Mr. Ice, Mr. Schultz, Mr. Fultz, and Mr. Albertson!
+Special thanks to Mr. Ice, Mr. Shultz, and Mr. Fultz!